Skip to main content

 Anti-Doping activities 2022

-Starting from season 2022, UIPM has implemented new competition format to its World cup series.
-The Medical committee have not observed major changes or raise of the risk of doping in Modern Pentathlon.
+Starting from season 2022, UIPM has implemented new competition format to its World cup series leading up to more dynamic and fast competition however the Medical committee have not observed major changes or raise of the risk of doping in Modern Pentathlon.

 UIPM acts during testing as Testing Authority and outsource sample collection services using the WADA accredited Sample collection authorities such as National Anti-Doping organizations (NADO´s) or Private providers.